open-telemetry/opentelemetry-collector-contrib/processor/k8sattributesprocessor/README.md

 ### `k8sattr.fieldExtractConfigRegex.disallow`

-The `k8sattr.fieldExtractConfigRegex.disallow` [feature gate](https://github.com/open-telemetry/opentelemetry-collector/blob/main/featuregate/README.md#collector-feature-gates) disallows the usage of `FieldExtractConfig.Regex` parameter for `annotations` and `labels` data extraction.
+The `k8sattr.fieldExtractConfigRegex.disallow` [feature gate](https://github.com/open-telemetry/opentelemetry-collector/blob/main/featuregate/README.md#collector-feature-gates) disallows the usage of the `extract.annotations.regex` and `extract.labels.regex` fields.
-The validation performed on the configuration will fail, if `FieldExtractConfig.Regex` parameter is set (non-empty) and `k8sattr.fieldExtractConfigRegex.disallow` is set to `true` (default `false`).
+The validation performed on the configuration will fail, if at least one of the parameters is set (non-empty) and `k8sattr.fieldExtractConfigRegex.disallow` is set to `true` (default `false`).

 #### Example Usage